jimmyho-929/eBayScraper/README.md

 - Integrate additional scraping sources or platforms to expand the app's capabilities.
 - Implement a scheduling feature to automate the scraping process at specific intervals.
 - Add data visualization tools within the web app to help users analyze the scraped data more effectively.
+- Remember to ensure that your scraper respects the eBay robots.txt and terms of service to avoid any potential legal and ethical issues.

 ### Contributing
 We welcome contributions from the community!
 To contribute, please follow these steps: